-Japanese and Chinese green teas both come from the same Camellia sinensis tea plant.
+Japanese and Chinese green tea both come from the same Camellia sinensis tea plant.
 The main difference is the way the leaves are processed.
 Chinese harvesters pan-fry the leaves in a large wok.

 Japanese Green Tea Leaves are Dried Naturally